ROS2 @Home Guide

 A subscriber will listen to a topic and receive messages from it.

 It should have a callback function that will be called every time a message is received.
-In this case the type of the message is String
+In this case the type of the message is String, which sould be imported from std_msgs.msg.

 def __init__(self):